Jane Anderson (journalist): Propaganda for Nazi Germany

 Anderson began broadcasts from Berlin on April 14, 1941, and when Germany declared war on the United States on December 11, American citizens were repatriated from Germany although Anderson chose to stay there.

 Until March 6, 1942, she broadcast Nazi propaganda via short wave radio for the German State Radio's U.S. Zone, the Germans giving her the name "The Georgia Peach."
-Her radio program was broadcast two or four times weekly and each broadcast began and ended with the slogan "Always remember progressive Americans eat Kellogg's Corn Flakes and listen to both sides of the story" while a band played Scatterbrain.
+Her radio program was broadcast two or four times weekly and each broadcast began and ended with the slogan "Always remember progressive Americans eat Kellog Corn Flakes and listen to both sides of the story" while a band played Scatterbrain.
 In her programs, she heaped praise on Adolf Hitler and ran "exposés" of the "communist domination" of the Roosevelt and Churchill governments.
 She specialized in interviews, one being with her co-worker, the British traitor William Joyce.

-She was removed from her position as a commentator when material in her March 6, 1942 broadcast was successfully used by U.S. counterpropaganda.
+She was removed from her position as a commentator after material in her March 6, 1942, broadcast was successfully used by U.S. counterpropaganda when she revealed elite Germans were still dining in luxury despite widespread food insecurity in Germany.
 She then appears to have been inactive until her return to her propaganda work in 1944, when she made a few broadcasts reporting the brutality of the Red Army on the Eastern Front.

 Arrest

 When Germany surrendered in May 1945, Anderson hid out in various locations in Germany and Austria.
-Finally, on April 2, 1947, she was arrested in Salzburg, Austria and placed in U.S. military custody.
+Finally, on April 2, 1947, she was arrested in Salzburg, Austria, and placed in U.S. military custody.

 Charges of treason

 On July 26, 1943, Anderson was indicted in absentia by a District of Columbia grand jury on charges of treason, along with Fred W. Kaltenbach, Douglas Chandler, Edward Delaney, Constance Drexel, Robert Henry Best, Max Otto Koischwitz and Ezra Pound.

-However, on October 27, 1947, the US Department of Justice dropped all charges for lack of evidence.
+On October 27, 1947, however, the US Department of Justice dropped all charges for lack of evidence.
 From a United States Government Office memorandum dated June 14, 1946:

 It is true that she could be classified as a political commentator, although not a very effective one, but as she apparently stopped her broadcasting activities shortly after our entry into the war it does not appear worthwhile that further efforts be made to develop our case against her, notwithstanding the fact that she was indicted for treason in 1943.

 A further factor was that Anderson had been a Spanish citizen by marriage since 1934.